xxh/xxh/README.md

 ```
 🔁 After install you can just using `xxh` command as replace `ssh` to connecting to the host because `xxh` has seamless support of basic `ssh` command arguments.

 🗝️ The best if you're using [ssh config with private keys](https://linuxize.com/post/using-the-ssh-config-file/#ssh-config-file-example) to authorization.
-In case of using password to avoid password typing many times use `+PP` or `+P` options.
+In case of using password to avoid password typing many times use `+PP` or `+P pwd` options.

 ## Usage
 ```